 Intellectual property (or “IP”) refers to creations of the mind, such as inventions, names, symbols, or artistic works.
-Claiming IP protection is the best way to protect your original innovations and business processes.
-Most business owners are concerned with their tangible property, but intangible assets such as designs and prototypes should be a top priority.
+Claiming IP protection is the best way to protect your original innovations, creative work, and business processes in the United States.
+Most business owners are concerned with their tangible property, but intangible assets such as designs, prototypes and, trade secrets should be a top priority.
 In fact, a growing business may suffer a greater economic loss if someone steals IP even more than the theft of any office property.
 You may be familiar with the words “trademark,” copyright,” and “patent,” but the purpose of each one is different and complex.
 Understanding how IP works will help you determine the best route for you to take to protect your business’s intellectual property.

 What Is a Trademark and What Does It Protect?

 The ultimate goal of trademark law is to protect consumers from brand confusion by identifying the source of goods and services.
 Trademark protection is most commonly used to protect logos, business names, brand names, and symbols used by businesses.
 Obtaining a trademark (sometimes referred to as a service mark) requires you to use the mark for commercial purposes and the mark must be distinct from other registered trademarks.
 Although not required, registering for trademark protection with the U.S. Patent and Trademark Office (USPTO) provides evidence and public notice of trademark ownership.
 A registered trademark may be denoted with a ™ symbol after the mark.
 However, owners can establish common law rights with sufficient evidence and consistent use in commerce alone.

 Undergoing the trademark application and registration process will make it easier for you to assert claims against anyone who uses your mark without permission.
 If all required compliance paperwork is maintained, a registered trademark can last for 10 years and more upon renewal.